hammadkhan30/Review_Website/README.md

 The website is hosted on the server using Nodejs and the database used is mongodb.
 ## Getting Started
 1. Install Nodejs on system.
-2. Open project directory run command
+2. Open project directory run command (npm Install).
-'''bash
-npm Install
-'''
-3. Run
+3. Run (node app.js).
-'''bash
-node app.js
-'''
 4. Open [http:localhost:3000](http:localhost:3000).